 This increases the need to purchase your firewood well in advance.

 We continue to do everything we can to supply quality seasoned locally sourced hardwood logs, but we cannot guarantee that it will be below 20% moisture content.

-We will continue to glean as much information as we can about the new regulations over the coming months, but based on what we have already read, we may have to change our minimum load size to 2m³ so we can comply with the legislation.
+We will continue to glean as much information as we can about the new regulations over the coming months, but based on what we have already read, we will have to change our minimum load size to 2m³ and stop selling nets of logs so we can comply with the legislation.